DatabayAG/Flashcards/README.md

 1. Copy the Flashcards directory to your ILIAS installation at the followin path (create subdirectories, if neccessary):
 Customizing/global/plugins/Services/Repository/RepositoryObject/
+2. Run `composer du` in the main directory of your ILIAS installation
-2. Go to Administration > Plugins
+3. Go to Administration > Extending ILIAS > Plugins
 3. Click "Install" for the Flashcards plugin
 4. Click "Activate" for the Flashcards plugin